NAPDC Convening Awards - Requests for Proposals

 • Awardees are expected to work with the NAPDC team to make project activities and outcomes visible through the NAPDC communication channels, as well as via webinars and events.

-• In all presentations, papers, posters, and other public communications (including social media posts), awardees must acknowledge support from the NAPDC and the United States Department of Agriculture under USDA award number 2021-77039-35992.
+• In all presentations, papers, posters, and other public communications (including social media posts), awardees must acknowledge support from the NAPDC and the United States Department of Agriculture.

 How to Apply